 Pride & Prejudoodles: Trained & Healthy Cockapoos

-There’s no doubt that cockapoos make great family pets.
+So are cockapoos good family dogs?
+There’s no doubt about it!
 Their sweet temperaments, learning capabilities and adaptability help them fit well into any home.
 Of course, it’s important for your cockapoo to be well-trained.
 Ideally, training should be implemented early, when a dog’s brain is more susceptible to new commands.
 At Pride & Prejudoodles, we properly train our cockapoos before deeming them ready for a new home.
 Our training uses positive reinforcement and includes:

 - Basic obedience

 In addition to addressing problem behaviors, we conduct genetic tests and provide worming and vaccinations.
 All our dogs are fed premium dog food and receive NuVet health supplements.
 We also share our training tips and introduce dogs to new environments and loud noises to ease the transition process.
 The end result is a healthy, happy cockapoo that’s hypoallergenic and ready to integrate into any household!